PhilipJADunn/ecs-rds-api-gw/README.md

 ## ECS

 I opted to build this module myself, I noted a lot of existing modules had networking resources, such as a VPC and subnets so thought best to do this myself, I decided to deploy into a public subnet and fronted requests with an ALB.
-The reasoning was additionally configuration being required in private subnets via VPC Endpoints.
+The reasoning was additional configuration being required in private subnets via VPC Endpoints.
 For public subnets I assigned a public IP to tasks otherwise we get failures to ECR.

 If we need to log into a container we can do via ECS Exec.
 One of the reasons for choosing fargate over EC2 here was because it includes all the requirements to use ECS Exec, just need to make sure running Platform Version 1.4 - https://aws.amazon.com/blogs/containers/aws-fargate-platform-versions-primer/